Mario Balotelli’s post-Man City career: ‘I want to slam him into a wall’

 In true Super Mario style, however, he missed the first four games of the season because of a suspension picked up at the end of his time in France.
 Brescia’s fans even had to wait until his second game to see the striker score for his new club after, for once, failing to find the net on his debut against Juventus.

 Twice that season he was subjected to racist abuse while playing, once from Hellas Verona fans and once from Lazio fans.
-During the first incident, he picked up the ball and booted it into the crowd before walking from the pitch, causing a lengthy delay to proceedings before he was eventually persuaded to continue.
+During the first incident, he picked up the ball and booted it into the crowd before walking from the pitch.

 The season all ended in tears for Brescia as they were relegated back to Serie B and left unable to renew Balotelli’s deal as a result.